Berry Phase of Bloch States through Modular Symmetries: Discussion

 \section{Discussion}

 The BSs considered are the result of a Bloch-Floquet transform \cite{Kuchment1982,Dirl1996a} of a symmetric superposition of $s$-GTOs centred at the coordinates in $\{\uw_\alpha\}, \, \alpha \in \{a,b,c,d\}$.
 At the $\Gamma-$point all BSs transform like the trivial representation (see Tbl.
-S1 in SI), hence they are all invariant under SG symmetries.
+S1 in the Supporting Information), hence they are all invariant under SG symmetries.
 In Fig. \ref{fig:BSs} the section of the BSs along the plane $\xi_2=0$ are reproduced, with BS@$\{\uw_a\}$ and BS@$\{\uw_b\}$ at the top and BS@$\{\uw_c \}$, BS@$\{\uw_d\}$ in the bottom row.
-The relative shift of the BSs associated to the two WPs pairs is evident from the pictures and stems from the same property of the constituent $\vartheta$ functions, which is reflected by the parity eigenvalue of the $\vartheta$ function evaluated at the $Z-$point (note that the BSs at $\Gamma$ and $Z$ are identical) and consistently, by the $\gamma(2)$ values.
+The relative shift of the BSs associated to the two WPs pairs is shown in the pictures and stems from the same property of the constituent $\vartheta$ functions, reflected by their parity eigenvalue evaluated at the $Z-$point (note that the BSs at $\Gamma$ and $Z$ are identical) and consistently, by the $\gamma(2)$ values.

-To get a more granular distinction between the states one has to evaluate $\gamma(1)$ (in agreement with previous studies \cite{Michel1992,Cano2022}) which is able to uniquely identify each of the BSs considered.
-To interpret the values taken by the Berry phase let's start by considering the pair $(a,b)$ in Fig.\ref{fig:BSs}, for which the Berry phase $\gamma(1)$ takes real values.
+To get a more granular distinction between the states one has to evaluate $\gamma(1)$ (in agreement with previous studies \cite{Michel1992,Cano2022}) whose value uniquely identifies each of the BSs considered, starting with the pair $(a,b)$ in Fig.\ref{fig:BSs}, for which the Berry phase $\gamma(1)$ is a real number.
 One readily identifies the translation by $\tfrac{1}{2} \ue^3$ as the symmetry breaking transformation (it is not an element of the SG) able to map BS@$\{\uw_a\}$ to BS@$\{\uw_b\}$.
-The expression for the BSs is invariant by shifting the unit cell origin (as reported in Sec. \ref{ssec:overlap} and previously shown\cite{Maggio2025}) hence the relative phase difference along the $\xi_1$ and $\xi_2$ directions (the latter shown in Fig. S1 in SI) connotates two physically inequivalent BSs.
-In contrast, for the case of BS@$\{\uw_c\}$ and BS@$\{\uw_d\}$ the Berry phase takes purely imaginary values and the two states, in fact, coincide.
+The expression for the BSs is invariant by shifting the unit cell origin (as reported in Sec. \ref{ssec:overlap} and previously shown\cite{Maggio2025}) hence the relative phase difference along the $\xi_1$ and $\xi_2$ directions (the latter shown in Fig. S1 in the Supporting Information) connotates two physically inequivalent BSs.
+In contrast, for the case of BS@$\{\uw_c\}$ and BS@$\{\uw_d\}$ the exponential of the Berry phase takes purely imaginary values and the two states, in fact, coincide.